 Employee advocates are the secret to getting the message to more people and delivering useful content to contacts that mightn’t have come across it otherwise.
-In fact, 98% of employees are already using social media, and half post about their company.
+In fact, 98% of employees are already using social media and half post company content.
 So the base for employee sharing on social media is built.

 Take the example of a company whose ideal customer is an accountant.
 It makes sense that the company’s finance team would have relevant contacts on their LinkedIn.
 They studied and worked in the area, building up a network along the way.

-If those employees shared an article that contained lots of helpful information for accountants, suddenly the right content is reaching the right people.
+If those employees share an article that contained lots of helpful information for accountants, suddenly the right content is reaching the right people.

 The fact that their connections are more likely to interact with the post and share it with their contacts will help grow organic reach.
 All marketing has to do is make sure employees are willing and easily able to share content.